-The FCT is a type of withholding tax imposed on Foreign Contractors doing business or having income in Vietnam on the basis of a contract with a Vietnamese counter-party.
-FCT is comprised of two taxes.
+Applicable taxes: The FCT is comprised of two taxes: VAT and income tax.
 VAT and CIT apply to a Foreign Contractor that is an entity.
 VAT and Personal Income Tax apply to an individual foreign contractor.

-The method of FCT calculation which uses the VAS mechanism and the resulting tax are virtually the same as the method of calculation and tax paid by a Vietnamese entity registered to do business in Vietnam.
+The method of FCT calculation which uses the Declaration Method, and the resulting tax are virtually the same as the method of calculation and tax paid by a Vietnamese entity registered to do business in Vietnam.
 The VAT it pays is the same, and the CIT it pays, and which is calculated on net profit, is the same.

 VAT payable is calculated and deducted under the following formula: